bbc/simorgh/docs/Rendering-Ads.md

 5. Run Simorgh with a production build `npm run build && npm run start`

-6. Access to your machine from the Windows laptop
+6. Connect to your machine running Simorgh using the Windows laptop by visiting the IP address of it appended with the correct query strings

    i.e `http://192.168.0.50:7080/mundo?site=test&ads-debug=true`